Pyruvic acid: Biochemistry

-If insufficient oxygen is available, the acid is broken down anaerobically, creating lactate in animals and ethanol in plants and microorganisms (and carp).
+If insufficient oxygen is available, the acid is broken down anaerobically, creating lactate in animals and ethanol in plants and microorganisms (and in carp).
 Pyruvate from glycolysis is converted by fermentation to lactate using the enzyme lactate dehydrogenase and the coenzyme NADH in lactate fermentation, or to acetaldehyde (with the enzyme pyruvate decarboxylase) and then to ethanol in alcoholic fermentation.

 Pyruvate is a key intersection in the network of metabolic pathways.
 Pyruvate can be converted into carbohydrates via gluconeogenesis, to fatty acids or energy through acetyl-CoA, to the amino acid alanine, and to ethanol.
 Therefore, it unites several key metabolic processes.

 Pyruvic acid production by glycolysis

-In glycolysis, phosphoenolpyruvate (PEP) is converted to pyruvate by pyruvate kinase.
+In the last step of glycolysis, phosphoenolpyruvate (PEP) is converted to pyruvate by pyruvate kinase.
 This reaction is strongly exergonic and irreversible; in gluconeogenesis, it takes two enzymes, pyruvate carboxylase and PEP carboxykinase, to catalyze the reverse transformation of pyruvate to PEP.

-Pyruvate molecules

 Decarboxylation to acetyl CoA

 Pyruvate decarboxylation by the pyruvate dehydrogenase complex produces acetyl-CoA.